Sign in

 Small in size, and as efficient as it is charming, it is not hard to get around Portugal.
 The cities are all very well connected by bus or train.
 And Uber is widely used.

-By Train
+• By Train

-Whether you're traveling a long or short distance, the trains run frequently, are affordable, and generally very scenic.
+Whether you're traveling a long or short distance, the trains run frequently, are affordable, and are generally very scenic.
 You'll find that there are four different train types available:

-By Bus
+• By Bus

 Bus routes are plentiful, connecting almost every town and city.
 They'll typically get you from A to B a bit quicker than the trains will, but keep in mind that they can be a bit more expensive than trains and with so many bus companies available and departing from the same places, it can be a bit confusing knowing which terminal you'll be leaving from.
 Should you opt to travel by bus though, just be sure to give yourself a bit of a time buffer and you should be just fine.
-Tickets for longer trips on coach busses can be booked online here.
-Other popular companies to book from are Omio and Flixbus (these are great options for international travel as well).
-If traveling locally, you likely will not be able to book online and instead at the local bus station.

-How Walkable is Portugal?
+How Walkable is Portugal

 Lisbon, Porto, and Ericeira are all walkable.
-While cars do allow for more flexibility, you likely will not need one in these cities especially with access to the metro (or the tram if in Lisbon and feeling touristy).
-If you're visiting Peniche or Ericera, you'll still be able to get around just fine without a car, though one would come in a slightly more handy here.
+While cars do allow for more flexibility, you likely will not need one in these cities, especially with access to the metro (or the tram if in Lisbon and feeling touristy).
+If you're visiting Peniche or Ericera, you'll still be able to get around just fine without a car, though one would come in slightly more handy here.
 Downtown Cascais is fairly walkable as well, though it's helpful to have a car here if you want to venture further out, or if you're staying at Outsite Cascais as it's located further out in at Guincho Beach.
 Both the Algarve and Madeira are vast, and there's a lot to see.
 While certain areas are more walkable than others, we suggest renting a car for ease and flexibility.

 Is there Uber in Portugal?